Fordyce Bathhouse: The Grand Promenade’s Architectural Standout

 0:00

-Hot Springs National Park in Arkansas is unique in its symbiotic connection between the natural and man-made.
+Hot Springs National Park in Arkansas is unique in its symbiotic relationship between the natural and the man-made.
 Since hot springs bubble up in the area, eight unique 19th- and early 20th-century bathhouses were built to accommodate visitors.
 The Fordyce Bathhouse is the largest and most opulent architectural standout on the Grand Promenade, a half-mile trail that runs parallel to Bathhouse Row.

 Deena Bouknight